icon

 3. 3.

-Close the setup page, Click “Next” & Click “Go to Home” button you will be redirected to Google Analytics dashboard.
+Close the setup page.
+Click “Next” then click “Go to Home” to open your Google Analytics dashboard.

-Step 1: Add Google Analytics to Next.js 15
+Step 1: Install Google Analytics in Next.js 15

-To integrate Google Analytics into your Next.js project, you’ll need to install the official @next/third-parties library.
-This library simplifies the process of adding third-party scripts like Google Analytics.
+To integrate Google Analytics into your Next.js website, install the official @next/third-parties library.
+This simplifies adding third-party scripts like Google Analytics.

-Open your project folder in VS Code and run one of the following commands in the terminal:
+Open your project folder in VS Code and run one of the following commands:

 For npm